mate-academy/react_pagination/README.md

 1. Keep the HTML stucture `data-cy` attributes;
 1. Show all the existing pages considering `total` and `perPage`
 1. Current page should be highlighted with `li.active`;
-1. `onPageChange` callback should be triggered only if page was changed;
+1. `onPageChange` capllback should be triggered only if age was changed;
 1. The `App` should listen to the `onPageChange` and save a new page;
 1. `«` and `»` links should open the prev and the next pages accordingly
     - disable each of them if it is already the first or the last page (use `li.disabled` and `a[aria-disabled="true"]`)